opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     - Who gets the benefit?

 ### BDD in practice
+* Feature: booking flight tickets
+* Scenario: booking flight ticket for one person
+    - Given
+    - When
+    - Then
+    - Add

 ## Migrating to Symfony one route at a time (Steve Winter)